Lutfullah Tabrizi: Early life and family

-Mirza Lutfullah was born in 1684, in the Indian city of Surat in Gujarat.
-His father, Haji Shukrullah, was a Shi’ite Persian from the Safavid city of Tabriz who had migrated to Surat.
-Lutfullah studied under Aqa Habibullah Isfahani, another Persian immigrant to Surat and a senior student of Safavid scholar Agha Hossein Khansari.
+Mirza Lutfullah was born in 1684, in the city of Surat in Gujarat.
+His father, Haji Shukrullah, was originally from Safavid Iran and had migrated to Surat.
+Lutfullah studied under Aqa Habibullah Isfahani.

-After his father's death, Lutfullah left Surat for Bengal as a merchant where he gained popularity in the court of the Nawab of Bengal in Murshidabad.
+After his father's death, Lutfullah left Surat for Bengal as a merchant where he gained popularity in the court of the Nawab of Bengal.
 Shuja-ud-Din Muhammad Khan married off his daughter, Durdana Begum Sahiba, to Lutfullah.
 The couple had one son, Mirza Muhammad Yahya Khan Bahadur, and two daughters.
 Bangali Begum Sahiba, also known as Mehman Begum, was their eldest daughter, and their youngest daughter was the wife of Ala ud-din Muhammad Khan.

 Career

 In 1728, Lutfullah was appointed by his father-in-law Nawab Shuja-ud-Din Muhammad Khan as the regional governor at Jahangirnagar.
 Along with this appointment, Lutfullah was given the title of Murshid Quli Khan II.
 During his tenure, Murshid Quli Khan II had shops constructed in Chowk Bazaar.
 As the Nizamat of Jahangirnagar covered all of eastern Bengal, Lutfullah's responsibility also spread outside of Dhaka.
 He is credited for the complete Mughal annexation of Lower Tippera, which was formally only nominally under Mughal rule.

 In 1734, Lutfullah was transferred to govern the Nizamat of Orissa.
 The Battle of Giria near Murshidabad on 10 April 1740 meant the ascension of Alivardi Khan as the new Nawab of Bengal.
 Lutfullah rejected the authority of Alivardi.
-Along with his son-in-law Mirza Agha Baqer, Lutfullah proceeded from Cuttack in Orissa towards Balasore and towards December 1740, established a camp at Phulwari Sharif in Bihar.
-Lutfullah was severely wounded in battle and was defeated on 3 March 1741, later fleeing to Machilipatnam in South India with Baqer.
+Along with his son-in-law Mirza Agha Baqer, Lutfullah proceeded from Cuttack in Orissa towards Balasore and towards December 1740, established a camp at Phulwari near Balasore in Bihar.
+Lutfullah was severely wounded in battle the Battle of Phulwari and was defeated on 3 March 1741, later fleeing to Machilipatnam in South India with Baqer.
 Alivardi later appointed Syed Ahmad Khan as the Naib Nazim of Orissa.

 In the Deccan, Lutfullah served the Nizam of Hyderabad and spent the rest of his life.
 In the literary sphere, his magnum opus is Makhmur.